 This variant of 35mm renders skin tone well, especially so for fairer complexion.
 Being a 400 speed film, it is useful for most conditions so long the camera has the shutter speeds to match.
 Grain is noticeable which is a norm at such ISO ratings.
-Like many film, Super X-tra loves light and with help from the burning star, pictures will certainly pop.
+Like many films, Super X-tra loves light and with help from the burning star, pictures will certainly pop.

 Unlike Kodak Colorplus 200 and Fuji C200, shooting below box speed is not required as photographs are well exposed at 400.